dandi/dandi-archive/doc/design/embargo-full.md

 In the MVP, the only role a user can have on a dandiset is "Owner".
 There should be a new role, "Reviewer".

-Reviewers are allowed to access asset data on private and visible embargoed dandisets.
+Reviewers are allowed to access asset data on private and restricted embargoed dandisets.
 Reviewers are allowed to see private embargoed dandisets.
 Reviewers are not allowed to make any changes to embargoed dandisets.